rohnugu/base-drafts/draft-ietf-quic-qpack.md

 When blocking references are permitted, the encoder uses acknowledgement of header blocks for this purpose.
-If a header block was potentially blocking, the successful processing of the block by the decoder implies that all necessary dynamic table state necessary to process the header block has also been received.
+If a header block was potentially blocking, the successful processing of the block by the decoder implies that all dynamic table state necessary to process the header block has also been received.
 If the Largest Reference of an acknowledged header block was greater than the encoder's current Largest Known Received index, the block's Largest Reference becomes the new Largest Known Received.

 To acknowledge dynamic table entries which are not referenced by header blocks, for example because the encoder or the decoder have chosen not to risk blocked